teerapap/grunt-protractor-runner/README.md

 ## Tests

 Run `npm install` to install dependencies.

-**Note:** Make sure you have protractor installed locally using `npm install protractor`.

-As of protractor `0.14.0`, you install and update the selenium driver by running `webdriver-manager update`.
-To start the server, run `webdriver-manager start`.
-The server will run until the process is terminated.
+It will install protractor locally just for testing even though you have installed it globally.
+Run `./node_modules/protractor/bin/webdriver-manager update` to install and update the selenium driver locally.

+In case you want to test the plugin with the global installed protractor command.

+* Remove local install protractor by `rm -rf node_modules/protractor`
+* Run `webdriver-manager update` to install/update selenium driver for global install protractor.

 Then run `grunt` or `npm test` to test the module.
 You will encounter these.